Skip to content

 Some examples of medical negligence include:

-• Misdiagnosis or delay in the diagnosis of your condition; and
+• Misdiagnosis or delay in the diagnosis of your condition

 How is Medical Negligence Proven?

 Not all injuries arising from healthcare treatment are classified as medical negligence.
-As many healthcare treatments carry possible complications or risks, injuries from healthcare treatment can occur even where the healthcare provider provided treatment to the appropriate standard.
+As many healthcare treatments carry possible complications or risks, injuries from healthcare treatment can occur even when the healthcare provider provides treatment to the appropriate standard.

 However, if the treatment you have received is proven to have been below the standard of care and skill that a reasonable professional would have provided in the same circumstances, medical negligence has occurred.
 To establish medical negligence, it must also be proven that the treatment caused an injury that would not have occurred if the treatment had been provided to the appropriate standard.